ChrisGuzman94/bamazon/README.md

 bAmazon - This is a wrapper script that allows the user to choose between the different views: Customer, Manager, and Supervisor.

-# node bAmazon.js
+# node bamazon.js

-bAmazon Portal
+bamazon Portal

 -----------------------------------